tus/tus-resumable-upload-protocol/protocol.md

 streaming arbitrary data without loading all of it into memory.

-That being said, custom headers also allowed us to greatly simplify the implementation requirements for clients and servers, so we're quite happy with them.
+That being said, custom headers also allowed us to greatly simplify the implementation requirements for Clients and Servers, so we're quite happy with them.

 ### Why are you not using the "X-" prefix for your headers?